sagecontinuum/wes/services/k3s/ansible/README.md

 $ ansible-playbook -i nx.nodes setup_waggle_k3s.yaml
 ```

-#### ECR registry
+#### Notes on ECR Registry

-The k3s cluster will be able to talk to the ecr registry we set.
-The registry may does not support TLS.
+The k3s cluster will be able to talk to the ECR registry we set.
 ECR has to support TLS and any non-TLS registry setup CANNOT be used in production, but only used in development.

 To set up a Docker registry, refer [this](https://docs.docker.com/registry/deploying/).
 To enable TLS support, see [this](https://docs.docker.com/registry/configuration/#tls).